jeswin/border-patrol/README.md

 NOTE: This README is incomplete.

-A service which does oauth authentication and issues a JWT token.
+A service which does oauth authentication and issues a JWT.

 ## Installation